 Use the drag handles to arrange and resize the images onto the numbered pages.
 Pay close attention to the orientation of the numbers, and rotate the images (using the green rotate handles) to match the orientation of the numbers.

-(If you don't have a copy of Microsoft Publisher, don't worry; I've included an image called "Pages.png" for the template page - just use your favorite photo editor to assemble the page.)
+(If you don't have a copy of Microsoft Publisher, I've included a template for PowerPoint which works almost as easily.
+If you don't have Office at all, don't worry; I've included an image called "Pages.png" for the template page - just use your favorite photo editor to assemble the page.)

 Make the album cover.